-In India, suicide is not an offense while attempt to suicide is a punishable offense under Section 309 of IPC and so is Abetment of Suicide as mentioned under Section 306 of IPC.
+In India, suicide is not an offence while attempt to suicide is a punishable offence under Section 309 of IPC and so is Abetment of Suicide as mentioned under Section 306 of IPC.
 In this article, we will be emphasizing on Section 306 of the Indian Penal Code.
 It states that any person who abets or assists a person in the commission of suicide shall be punished with imprisonment for a term which may extend up to 10 years and shall also be liable to fine.
 Section 306 is often read with section 107 which describes the term “Abetment”.

 Meaning of “Abetment”: